Georgia deputy arrested for tampering and paying for sex - NewsBreak

 MCRAE-HELENA, Ga.
 (AP) — A south Georgia sheriff’s deputy has been fired after an investigation determined that he had been tampering with evidence and paying for sex.

-Investigators said they don’t currently believe Degoyler was paying for sex while on duty.
+Investigators say they don’t currently believe Degoyler was paying for sex while on duty.

-Davidson declined to release further information, and jail officials wouldn’t say Monday whether Degoyler was in jail in McRae-Helena.
-It’s unclear if the former deputy has a lawyer representing him.
+Davidson says a “series of incidents” led him to ask GBI to investigate last week.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0